cockroachdb/docs/recommended-production-settings.md

 #### Yosemite and later

-To adjust the file descriptors limit for a single process in Mac OS X Yosemite and later, you must create two property list configuration files with the hard limit set to the recommendation mentioned [above](#file-descriptors-limit).
-Note that CockroachDB always uses the hard limit, so it's not technically necessary to adjust the soft limit.
+To adjust the file descriptors limit for a single process in Mac OS X Yosemite and later, you must create two property list configuration files with the limit set to the recommendation mentioned [above](#file-descriptors-limit).

-For example, for a node with 3 stores, we would set the hard limit to at least 20000 (5000 per store and 5000 for networking) as follows:
+For example, for a node with 3 stores, we would set the limit to at least 20000 (5000 per store and 5000 for networking) as follows:

 1. Check the current limits: